schneefisch/adventofcode2024/README.md

 This repository contains my solutions for the
 [Advent of Code 2024](https://adventofcode.com/2024) challenges.

+> NOTE:<br>
+> The tests contain the solutions for the puzzles.
+If you want to solve them yourself, please do not look at the
+> tests ;)

 Similar to last year, my personal approach is to solve the puzzles using
 * GoLang
 * Test-Driven-Development (TDD)